When does IV identification not restrict outcomes?: Introduction

 The structure of the paper is as follows.
-Section \ref{sec:oaid} formally defines the notion of ``outcome-agnostic'' identification in IV models.
-Section \ref{sec:posi} introduces the idea of \textit{binary combinations}, a name I give to instances in which an analog of \eqref{eq:mainthmsummary} (for general discrete treatments) holds.
-I show there that whether the instruments are discrete or continuous (or neither), binary combinations are sufficient for outcome-agnostic identification of local counterfactual means.
-Further, collections of binary combinations across different treatment values but for the same selection groups are sufficient to identify local average treatment effects.
+Section \ref{sec:oaid} begins by formalizing a definition of the notion of ``outcome-nonrestrictive'' identification in IV models.
+Section \ref{sec:posi} introduces the idea of \textit{binary combinations}, a name I give to instances in which an analog of \eqref{eq:mainthmsummary} holds for general unordered discrete treatments.
+I show there that whether the instruments are discrete or continuous, binary combinations are sufficient for outcome-nonrestrictive identification of local counterfactual means.
+Further, collections of binary combinations across different treatment values (but isolating the same response types) are sufficient to identify local average treatment effects.
 I call such collections of binary combinations \textit{binary collections}.
-Appendix \ref{sec:examples} details how the notion of binary collections nests a wide variety of identification results from the literature.
+Appendix \ref{sec:examples} details how the notion of binary collections nests a broad range of identification results for treatment effects from the literature.

-Section \ref{sec:discrete} then specializes to the case of discrete and finite instruments, and begins with an algebraic characterization of binary combinations.
-I use this to show that given a regularity condition, binary combinations are the \textit{only} cases in which local counterfactual means or local average treatment effects between treatment values can be identified in an outcome-agnostic way.
-Section \ref{sec:bruteforce} closes by presenting new results on the identification of various local average treatment effect parameters by enumerating all binary collections by brute-force.
-A catalog of such identification results is presented in Appendix \ref{sec:catalog}.
+Section \ref{sec:discrete} then specializes to the case of discrete and finite instruments, and shows that in such settings binary combinations and binary collections are the \textit{only} cases in which local counterfactual means or local average treatment effects can be identified in an outcome-nonrestrictive way.
+Building on an algebraic characterization of binary combinations, Section \ref{sec:bruteforce} presents new results on the identification of various local average treatment effect parameters after enumerating all binary collections by brute-force, with some detailed examples examined in Appendix \ref{app:examples}.
+A full catalog of such identification results is presented in Appendix \ref{sec:catalog}, for settings with small instrument/treatment support.

+Section \ref{sec:empirical} turns to a specific application of the results to the identification of interaction effects in order to assess the ``complementarity'' between two treatments in cross-randomized designs.
+I find that the average interaction effect between the treatments can be identified among a complier subgroup without restricting outcomes if and only if the selection model allows just five response types, composed of the individuals who decide ``separately'' whether to select into each of the two treatments.
+I use this result to revisit two empirical applications: one in which the data are incompatible with observable implications of this selection model, and another in which the data are.
+In this application, I proceed to estimating the extent of complementarity, yielding new evidence on the interaction between pharmacotherapy and livelihoods assistance in combatting depression.